Semantic keywords help your content be discovered more easily by Google and other search engines

 The result is the detailed content template below for this article.

-I have starred out letters because I don’t want to keyword stuff this article.
-There is complete example following.
+I have starred out letters because I don’t want to repeat all these words and keyword stuff this article.

 Optimal title length: 55 characters